 3. Their closest relatives are pufferfish, triggerfish, and boxfish

 They belong to the Molidae family.
 Although there are indeed not many similarities in morphology, we can find it in the way it swims, but especially in the morphology of its mouth, more specifically in its teeth.

-They only have 3 teeth.
-Two in the mouth and one in the throat.
+They have two in the mouth and one in the throat.
 Sunfish doesn’t chew its food.
 When they eat jellyfish, they suck it in and out of their small mouths until it’s small enough to swallow an digest it.

 5. Sunfish don’t have scales